Matteo-Malve/RAGMedAssist-INLPT-WS2023/project/DOCUMENTATION.md

 We integrated Langchain's `EnsembleRetriever` into our search framework to make use of a hybrid model that combines BM25-based keyword search with vector search to provide precise and contextually relevant results.
 This approach is particularly beneficial for datasets dealing with highly specific terms, such as our biomedical abstracts, where keyword search excels in precision.
 By leveraging the strengths of both methodologies, we ensure users receive accurate information that not only aligns with their query's intent but also navigates the complexities of specialized terminology.

+Keeping the context token limit in mind, we pass to the chain only a reasonable number of abstracts: we use the ensemble retriever, we rank them with RRF and finally we only keep the first $topk_{RRF}$, a parameter defaulted to three, but that can be specified in the [configuration file](chatbot/cfg.yaml).

 #### IV.
 Chatmodel Configuration & Integration

 #### V. Innovative Aspects & Technical Choices

 ## <a name="baselines"></a>3.3 Baselines